English

 0x00

-• For more information about the data points, see DP format description.
+• For more information about DPs, see DP format.

-• “Send the command” can contain “command data units” of multiple data points.
+• One command can contain data units of multiple DPs.

 0